aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Visual rendering/RefreshEnemyHP.md

 5. 1 is added if the enemy has the `Numb` [condition](../Actors%20states/Conditions.md)
 6. The result is clamped from 0 to 9 and then returned

+What's important to note about TrueDef is it is ALWAYS accurate no matter the circumstances because it exhaustively covers all points of defense that can apply to any enemy party member.
+This is important because [CalculateBaseDamage](../Damage%20pipeline/CalculateBaseDamage.md) may incorrectly ignore some defense sources in various situations.